thedancomplex/darwin-ach/README.md

 Avaliable Commands:

+#### Post
-#### Post / Apply the Position, Velocity, and Torque desired reference values
+Post / Apply the Position, Velocity, and Torque desired reference values

+Message:
 ```
 post
 ```

+#### Open
-#### Open the Serial port and start the control loop on the main comptuer
+Open the Serial port and start the control loop on the main comptuer

+Message:
 ```
 open
 ```

+#### Close
-#### Close the serial port and stop the control loop on the main comptuer
+Close the serial port and stop the control loop on the main comptuer

+Message:
 ```
 close
 ```